unosquare/uno-react/README.md

 const newTitle = toTitleCase("title test"); // "Title Test"

 ```
-### `validations`
+### `ValidatorForm`
-We create a set of validations to extend the existing for **[ValidatorForm][12]**.
+This component extends the original **[ValidatorForm][12]** rules.
+This component works for wrap TextValidator component(s) and for register any other custom rules, this rules can be used in the wrapped components.

+Rules:
 1.-  isNotAllBlanks: Validates that the input is not empty, white spaces are ignored.
 2.-  maxNaturalNumber: Validates that the input number si not greather than the given.
+3.-  validateEndDate: Validates than endDate is later than startDate.
-3.- startDateGreaterThanEndDate: Validates that a date is bigger than other.
+4.-  startDateGreaterThanEndDate: Validates that a date is bigger than other.
-4.- validateEndDate: Validates than endDate is later than startDate.
-5.- ValidatorForm: the same component of **[ValidatorForm][12]** but with the previous validations already added.
+5.-  isImage: Verify that the input correspond to a image name with image file extension.
+6.-  atLeastOneLowerAndUpperCase: Verify that the input has at least one letter in lower case and one in upper case.
+7.-  atLeastOneNumber: Verify that the input has at least one number.
+8.-  atLeastOneSpecialCharacter: Verify that the input has at least one special character (* # $ &).
+9.-  isPasswordMatch:
+10.- pincodeValidator:
+11.- password:

 ### Example